Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Brandi M. Seals

 I would strongly recommend that students go with the meal plan for the first semester, at least until they know what they need!
 Most schools have excellent facilities for accomodating picky eaters and those on special diets.
-AFter the first semester, you can make adjustments.
-I have seen kids run out of the money on their cards (buying a la carte) very early in the semester!
-They can be "recharged"; but there go any percieved savings!

 I can't agree with this comment.
 We found the meal plan for our daughter to be most economical at her college (UNL).
 She has had a 7 day a week plan that allows her to eat everyday for much less than if she had to buy food and cook it herself, or eat out!